rysiekpol/product_description_generator/README.md

 docker compose up --build
 ```

-Than head to localhost.
+Then head to localhost.
 Thanks to nginx you don't have to use ports.